 Sometimes the hardest thing an emerging and even established business professional can do is sell themselves.
-Whether the struggle stems from humility or self-doubt, nothing embodies this challenge greater than the resume, that one-page summary of your years of life lessons and work experience.
+Whether the struggle stems from humility or self-doubt, nothing embodies this challenge more powerfully than the resume: that one-page summary of your years of life lessons and work experience.

 Because your resume represents your personal accomplishments and occupational capabilities, you need to ensure you're making a strong enough first impression to put your foot in the door and score that cherished in-person interview or next step in the application process.

 To do that, however, you need a resume that leaves your reader wowed, confident in your skill set and ready to reach out to you.

 In general, most professionals can agree on these best practices for your resume: